MatiMenich/transbank-oneclick/README.md

 # Transbank::Oneclick

-Ruby Implementation of Transbank Oneclick API SOAP
+Ruby Implementation of Transbank Oneclick API SOAP (Now with support for validation)

 ## Installation